Bishop Louis Hunter Sr. Obituary - Charlotte, NC | Concord & Kannapolis Independent Tribune

 February 21, 1945 - November 4, 2020

-Bishop Louis Hunter Sr. was born February 21, 1945.
-He was preceded in death by his parents; brother, Robert Lee Hunter; sister, Roxie Mae Hunter; and first wife, of l7 years, Delorice Ann Black Hunter.
+Bishop Louis Hunter Sr. was born Feb.
+21, 1945.
+He was preceded in death by his parents; brother, Robert Lee Hunter; sister, Roxie Mae Hunter; and first wife of l7 years, Delorice Ann Black Hunter.

 Bishop Hunter served in the Vietnam War with the 101st Airborne and was decorated and honorably discharged in 1967.